-- 3. Choose device drain currents based on the available bias source exploiting the ability to make copies of the original bias current.
-The second stage current will be determined by the need to drive the 20 K load resistor in addition to the output resistances of the common source topology.
-The basic formula for drain current then sets the widths of the devices. - 4.
-If the simulated low frequency gain is sufficient, then set the resistance in series with the compensation capacitor to a trial value twice the inverse of the transconductance of the common source amplifier device.
+- 4. If the simulated low frequency gain is sufficient, then set the resistance in series with the compensation capacitor to a trial value 1.5 times the inverse of the transconductance of the second-stage, common source amplifier device.
 Set a trial value of compensation capacitance and iterate the compensation in SPICE to optimize the gain-bandwidth with unity gain phase margin (60 degrees minimum). - 5.
 Tabulate all the required simulations and consider doing the optional inverter test.
+You spent effort on assuring a minimum slew rate by design and this is the only test of whether you succeeded.